Xavier Cedeño: Washington Nationals

-He was claimed on waivers by the Washington Nationals on April 23, 2013, and assigned to the Syracuse Chiefs of the Class AAA International League.
-In 25 games for the Nationals over parts of three seasons, he had a 3.38 ERA.
+Cedeño was claimed on waivers by the Washington Nationals on April 23, 2013, and assigned to the Syracuse Chiefs of the Triple-A International League.
+In 25 games for the Nationals over parts of three seasons, he had a 3.38 ERA with 15 strikeouts.

-The Nationals designated him for assignment on April 14, 2015.
+Cedeño was designated for assignment by the Nationals on April 14, 2015.

 Tampa Bay Rays

 Cedeño was traded to the Los Angeles Dodgers on April 22, 2015, in exchange for cash considerations.
 The Dodgers designated him for assignment on April 24 and then traded him to the Tampa Bay Rays for cash considerations on April 27.

 Chicago White Sox

 Cedeño signed a contract with the Chicago White Sox on January 26, 2018.
-He was activated from the disabled list on June 7, 2018.
+He was activated from the disabled list on June 7.

 Milwaukee Brewers

 On August 31, 2018, Cedeño was traded to the Milwaukee Brewers in exchange for minor-league prospects Bryan Connell and Johan Dominguez.

 Chicago Cubs

 On February 14, 2019, Cedeño signed a one-year deal with the Chicago Cubs.
 The deal is worth $900,000 plus incentives.
 After a stint on the injured list for left wrist inflammation and a rehab assignment with the Triple-A Iowa and Double-A Tennessee, the Cubs activated Cedeño on May 11.
-He was placed on the disabled list on May 22, 2019.
-He became a free agent after the 2019 season.
+He was placed on the disabled list on May 22.
+Cedeño became a free agent after the season.